The Lost Crown

 some strange sounds recorded from the painting, 'Tree of Crows'.
 There's another hand-activated

 video there which largely seems to deal with aspects of the occult.
-But exactly what it's trying
+But exactly what it's

 to depict I cannot tell.
-As you pull away from these final exhibits, you get a message over
+As you pull away from these final exhibits, you get a message

 the tannoy that the museum will be closing in 10 minutes.
-I guess we've seen all we're meant
+I guess we've seen all we're

 to see then, so head for the exit (I tried heading for the basement after the announcement,